082 <4.14> Suitable for Framing

-The exterior set used for the gas station in this episode and # 084 was located on the backlot of CBS-MTM STUDIOS.
+The exterior set used for the gas station in this episode and # 084 was located on the backlot of CBS/FOX STUDIOS (now RADFORD STUDIO CENTER).
 It was the eastern side of the Duchess Ranch.

 Click here for a sketch of the multi-purpose use of this exterior set and its surroundings.
 LORIMAR's original map of this part of the studio lot is available for DFCF members in the Show – Production Office – Filming Locations – Movie Studios – Exterior Sets section.

 It is no longer there nowadays because most of the backlot buildings were demolished by the late 1990's to build more sound stages and office bungalows.